surniaulula/wpsso/readme.txt

 (2016/07/06) Added support for additional Schema types (see Changelog).
 Updated the BuddyPress module to prevent recursion (Pro version).
 Fixed a fallback feature for localized options.

-= 3.33.3-1 =

-(2016/07/03) Removed the WpssoUtil::clear_post_cache() method.
-Added a check for Schema Article image width, different than standard Schema image width.

-= 3.33.2-1 =

-(2016/06/30) Added a new "Hide All Pro Version Options" option.
-Added tabs to the Header Tags List metabox.
-Reclassified several notification messages.